 The general fund is the chief operating fund of the Town of Waco.
-At the end of the current fiscal year, Town of Waco's fund balance available in the General Fund was \$58,474, while total fund balance was \$197,953.
+At the end of the current fiscal year, Town of Waco's fund balance available in the General Fund was \$69,952, while total fund balance was \$186,633.
 The governing body of Town of Waco has determined that the Town should maintain an available fund balance of 8% of general fund expenditures in case of unforeseen needs or opportunities, in addition to meeting the cash flow needs of the Town.
-The Town currently has an available fund balance of 64.7% of general fund expenditures, while total fund balance represents 219% of the same amount.
+The Town currently has an available fund balance of 76.54% of general fund expenditures, while total fund balance represents 204% of the same amount.

-General Fund Budgetary Highlights: During the fiscal year, the Town revised the budget for a Revitalization Grant received from the State.
-Generally, budget amendments fall into one of three categories: 1) amendments made to adjust the estimates that are used to prepare the original budget ordinance once exact information is available; 2) amendments made to recognize new funding amounts from external sources, such as Federal and State grants; and 3) increases in appropriations that become necessary to maintain services.
+General Fund Budgetary Highlights: Generally, budget amendments fall into one of three categories: 1) amendments made to adjust the estimates that are used to prepare the original budget ordinance once exact information is available; 2) amendments made to recognize new funding amounts from external sources, such as Federal and State grants; and 3) increases in appropriations that become necessary to maintain services.